 *Q&A will last approximately 15 mins.
 Samia will answer as many questions as she can from the stage in the time available.

-For more information or to purchase tickets to this performance, contact our Box Office at (434) 846-8499.
+For more information or to purchase tickets to this performance, contact our Bank of the James Ticketing Office at (434) 846-8499.

 Sponsored By: